 An infection in one or both kidneys is called "pyelonephritis."
-It is usually caused when bacteria or a virus get into the kidney.
-The bacteria or virus can enter the kidneys from the bladder or blood traveling from other parts of the body.
+It usually happens when bacteria (or rarely, viruses, fungi, or other disease-causing organisms) get into the kidney.
+The bacteria (or other disease-causing organisms) can enter the kidneys from the bladder or blood traveling from other parts of the body.
 A kidney infection can become serious.
 It can cause severe illness, scarring of the kidneys, or kidney failure if not treated properly.

 Common causes for this problem include:

 Not keeping the genital area clean and dry, which promotes the growth of bacteria